• Skip to primary navigation

 Pan Seared Duck Breast

-Pan-seared duck breast is such an easy dinner to make, and it’s perfect for date night or any night when you want to elevate dinner!
-I simply sear the duck breasts until they are golden brown, crispy, and perfectly tender!
-You hardly need any seasoning!
+Pan-seared duck breast is such an easy dinner to make, and it’s perfect for date night or any night when you want to elevate dinner.
+I sear the duck breasts until they are golden brown, crispy, and tender.

 Check out this recipe